Wave-Play/robo.js/docosaurus/docs/basics/flashcore.md

 # Flashcore ⚡

-Flashcore is your Robo's built-in database—ready to hold onto all the key-value pairs your Robo needs for the long haul.
+**Flashcore** is your Robo's built-in database—ready to hold onto all the key-value pairs your Robo needs for the long haul.
 Trust us, it's a breeze to use!

-## Saving and Fetching Data 📦
+## Saving and Fetching Data

-Think of Flashcore as [States](/docs/basics/states) with a time capsule.
+Think of **Flashcore** as **[States](/docs/basics/states)** except permanent.
 It's in it for the long game, and yes, it's async!
 Here's how we're handling a user's high score in a game:

 Stashing the high score: